-CIBRC Online Plus consists of a 23-module course based on the Core Content and the 200-question Simulated Board Exam, providing the board exam candidate with opportunities for self-study and assessment.
+CIBRC Online Plus consists of a 27-lecture course based on the Clinical Informatics Delineation of Practice and more than 200 review questions, providing the board exam candidate with opportunities for self-study and assessment.

-The Online course utilizes the core curriculum and course content developed by the faculty and offers them to the learner as video downloads with associated slide pdfs.
-The Simulated Board Exam is comprised of 200 meticulously developed multiple choice questions created by item writers who are clinical informatics subject matter experts, experienced in crafting items that follow NBME guidance.
+The lectures by the course faculty – all board-certified clinical informaticians— are available as video recordings, and their slides are provided as downloadable pdfs.
+The >200 review questions are multiple choice questions meticulously developed by item writers who are clinical informatics subject matter experts, experienced in crafting items that follow NBME guidance.

-Each question is related to the core content in clinical informatics, and offers four plausible answers, with only a single answer being the most correct.
-The Simulated Board Exam offers the learner 200 opportunities to winnow out distractors, arrive at the best answer, receive explanations for why the answer options are correct or incorrect, and refer to references supporting evidence-based practice.
+Each question is related to the clinical informatics Delineation of Practice, and offers four plausible answers, with only a single answer being the most correct.
+Review questions offer the learner >200 opportunities to winnow out distractors, arrive at the best answer, receive explanations for why the answer options are correct or incorrect, and refer to references supporting evidence-based practice.

-Candidates will be able to monitor improvement and focus on those areas most important for learning the content.
+Candidates preparing for the board exam will be able to monitor their improvement and focus on those areas most important for learning the content.

 Individuals who complete the Clinical Informatics Board Review Course in any of its formats should be able to demonstrate knowledge of current clinical informatics practice, as evidenced by their ability to: